-Become a Part of Uniformed Units of Irem Shrine
+Become a Part of the Uniformed Units of Irem Shrine

 The Uniformed Units are the backbone of Shrinedom.
 It is through participation in a Unit that the Noble becomes active and involved in the workings of his Shrine.
 Irem Shrine is the host to twelve such Units.

-- "Bring on the Clown" to add color to Irem and lend an air of joviality, mirth, and merriment to Irem in general.
+"Bring on the Clown!"
+Add color to Irem and lend an air of joviality, mirth, and merriment to Irem in general.
 The Clowns are the Shrine's most visible Unit.
-They perform at parades, ceremonials, and appear at various hospitals and community functions.
+They perform at parades, and ceremonials, and appear at various hospitals and community functions.
 The Unit meets monthly on the 3rd Thursday.

-DIRECTOR'S STAFF - Charles Lipinski, President (570-675-9003) - This Unit is the workhorse of Irem Shrine.
-Its Director is the Shrine's Director of Work and, as such, The Unit participates in parades and is responsible for the famous ceremonial second section, which has levied a variety of mystic treatments to those who dare cross the desert sands in search of Irem Shrine.
-The Unit meets monthly 1st Friday.
+This Unit is the workhorse of Irem Shrine.
+The Shrine's Director of Work and, as such, The Unit participates in parades and is responsible for the Directors Staff Ladies' Bags and Bling Bingo, which is a major fundraiser for the Shrine.
+The Unit meets monthly on the 1st Friday.

-MOTOR CORPS - Richard Geary, President (570-903-5906) - "Gentlemen start your engines!"
-This is a motorized unit with four divisions within its ranks - The Harley Motorcycles, the Dune Cats, Antique & Classic Cars and the Fire Truck.
+"Gentlemen start your engines!"
+This is a motorized unit with four divisions within its ranks - The Harley Motorcycles, the Dune Cats, Antique & Classic Cars, and the Fire Truck.
 The Unit practices specialized routines and participates in parades and ceremonials.
 The group meets monthly on the 3rd Thursday.

-ORIENTAL BAND - Ralph Casey, President (570-562-6266) - This Unit is a flute and drum corps specializing in Mid-Eastern entertainment.
-Its flowing and colorful Arabic garb provides for a festive air when the Unit participates in various parades, ceremonials, and concerts.
+This Unit is a flute and drum corps specializing in Mid-Eastern entertainment.
+Its flowing and colorful Arabic garb provides a festive air when the Unit participates in various parades, ceremonials, and concerts.
 The group meets bimonthly on the 2nd & 4th Tuesdays.

 SHEPHERDS – Robert Pagotto, President (570-842-9792)